linkspreed/log/README.md

 # The long log :)

-## All changes that we will make from 21.06.2024 will appear here ...
+## All changes that we will make from 21.06.2024 will appear here ....

+### 04.12.2024 (announcement Web4)
+- 2025 is looking 🔥 with new plugins and endless possibilities! 🛠️ What tools or features do you think every community needs?
+Let’s co-create the future—your ideas could shape the next big update! 💡👇 #Web4 #Innovation #CommunityBuilding

+### 04.12.2024 (announcement Web4)
+- SNaaS for Web4 is evolving every day! 🚀 Imagine your communities building themselves while you focus on innovation.
+What would YOU automate first in a social network?
+Drop your ideas below! ⬇️✨ #Web4 #Automation #SocialTech

 ### 03.12.2024 (announcement Web4)
 - 🤔 Ever wondered what goes on behind the scenes of Web4?
 Our backend automation is leveling up daily—streamlining, optimizing, and redefining possibilities! 🚀✨